jedrulcia/DailyCodingProblems/README.md

 CodingProblem26:
 Given a string of words delimited by spaces, reverse the words in string.
 For example, given "hello world here", return "here world hello".

+CodingProblem27:
+Given a set of closed intervals, find the smallest set of numbers that covers all the intervals.
+If there are multiple smallest sets, return any of them.